Climate of Melbourne

-Melbourne, the state capital of Victoria and the second most populous city in Australia (most populous in urban area), has a temperate oceanic climate (Köppen climate classification Cfb), with warm summers and cool, damp winters.
+Melbourne, the state capital of Victoria and the second most populous city in Australia (most populous in urban area), has either a temperate oceanic (Köppen: Cfb), or humid subtropical (Trewartha: Cf) climate, with warm summers and cool, damp winters.
 Melbourne is well known for its changeable weather conditions, mainly due to it being located on the boundary of hot inland areas and the cool southern ocean.
 This temperature differential is most pronounced in the spring and summer months and can cause strong cold fronts to form.
 These cold fronts can be responsible for varied forms of severe weather from gales to thunderstorms and hail, large temperature drops and heavy rain.
-Winters, while exceptionally dry by southern Victorian standards, are nonetheless drizzly and overcast.
+Winters, while exceptionally dry by southern Victorian standards, are often cloudy.
 The lack of winter rainfall is owed to Melbourne's rain shadowed location between the Otway and Macedon Ranges, which block much of the rainfall arriving from the north and west.

 Port Phillip is often warmer than the surrounding oceans or the land mass, particularly in spring and autumn; this can set up a "bay effect rain", where showers are intensified leeward of the bay.
 Relatively narrow streams of heavy showers can often affect the same places (usually the eastern suburbs) for an extended period, while the rest of Melbourne and surrounds stays dry.
 Overall, the area around Melbourne is, owing to its rain shadow, nonetheless significantly drier than average for southern Victoria.
 Within the city and surrounds, rainfall varies widely, from around 425 mm at Little River to 1250 mm on the eastern fringe at Gembrook.
 Melbourne receives 48.6 clear days annually.
 Dewpoint temperatures in the summer range from 9.5 to 11.7 C.